After travelling to 141 countries in the world, in this article, I cover ways on how to have a cultural experience when you travel.

 Being a cultural exchange, they can show you around their city or town, introduce you to their circle of friends and take you to their favourite restaurants, bars or places of interest to give you an authentic experience of their culture.
 If you’re short on time, Couchsurfing is definitely worth considering.

 Homestays are a way of entirely immersing yourself with a host family.
 You live, sleep and sometimes even eat with your family.
 This is for people who truly want to learn about another culture or learn another language quickly.
-In a family home stay, you quickly become a member of the family who introduce you to their life and take you on family events or get you to participate in their routine.
+In a family homestay, you quickly become a member of the family who introduces you to their life and take you on family events or get you to participate in their routine.
 You don’t have to spend all your time in one, though, as some just offer food and a place to sleep.

 A homestay gives you the chance to experience the real life of the person you stay with and a better understanding of their culture.
 It doesn’t have to be restricted to normal homes either.
-It could even be living with a hill tribe for a few days observing their simple way of living, which will give you a new appreciation for yours.
+It could even be living with a hill tribe for a few days and observing their simple way of living, which will give you a new appreciation for yours.

 If you want to connect with the land and your surroundings more than the people, then consider a work exchange on an organic farm.
 Workaway is a community of friendly hosts set up to promote cultural understanding between people and lands across the globe.
 Hosts are based in many countries and are looking for volunteers to do a number of tasks such as: teaching English to their children, painting, planting and shearing sheep.
 You volunteer for them in exchange for accommodation and sometimes food.